lightstep/opentelemetry-prometheus-sidecar/README.md

 ### Configuration

-Most sidecar configuration settings can be set through flags or a yaml configuration file.
-[See the example configuration yaml file here](./config/sidecar.example.yaml).
+Most sidecar configuration settings can be set through command-line flags, while a few more rarely-used options are only settable through a yaml configuration file.
 To see all available command-line flags, run `opentelemetry-prometheus-sidecar --help`.
 The printed usage is shown below:

 ```
 usage: opentelemetry-prometheus-sidecar [<flags>]